Wanna leave their zombie mob.

 God help us, we just love our job!

-Newsboys (sometimes stylized as newsboys) are a Christian Rock band of Australian origin, formed in 1985, and originally called "The News" before migrating to the US in 1987 and changing their name.
+Newsboys (sometimes stylized as newsboys) are an Australian Christian Rock band, formed in 1985, and originally called "The News" before migrating to the US in 1987 and changing their name.
 Survived in obscurity until 1994, when a song called "Shine" suddenly caught on, catapulting them to the forefront of Christian popular music.

-Newsboys have changed their lineup quite a few times over the years: the only original member is frontman Peter Furler, who decided in 2009 to stop touring with the band - though he's still writing their songs and producing their CDs.
+Newsboys have changed their lineup quite a few times over the years: the only original member is frontman Peter Furler, who decided in 2009 to stop touring with the band, though he's still writing their songs and producing their CDs.
 He has gone on to pursue a moderately successful solo career in the Christian music scene.
-Recently he and former bassist/vocalist Phil Joel re-teamed with the current group to produce the aptly-titled album United.
+He and former bassist/vocalist Phil Joel later re-teamed with the current group to produce the aptly-titled album United.

 They've been produced by Steve Taylor since their album Going Public, which is when the band's fortunes really started to take off.
-Probably not a coincidence, considering that Taylor has been involved heavily in writing the band's lyrics and mixing their songs.
+This is probably not a coincidence, considering that Taylor has been involved heavily in writing the band's lyrics and mixing their songs.

 Personnel (founding members in bold, current members in italic):